 The South Gate Citizens Advisory Committee (CAC) is an advisory board created by City Council to ensure constant dialog exists between City Hall and the community.
 The role of the CAC is twofold.
 First, to ensure that City Council is appraised of the needs, desires, and interests of City residents.
 Second, to review and make recommendations on CDBG funding to City Council.
 The CAC, meets six times a year, is comprised of members representing the demographic and social range of residents in the City.
 The CAC was actively involved in the current Annual Action Plan process.
-The CAC reviewed and discussed the 2022-2023 Public Services applications and then made funding recommendations to City Council for the Annual Action Plan.
+The CAC reviewed the 2021-2022 Public Services applications and made CDBG selection and funding recommendations to City Council for the Annual Action Plan.
 It is anticipated that the CAC will continue to serve in an advisory role to the CDBG process.